Madea's Big Happy Family (film): Plot

-Over time, Shirley's condition worsens greatly, and she is taken to the hospital and reveals to her children expect Kimberley who is not present that she has cancer and tells her family that she loves them and later dies.
-Kimberley arrives late and is told by Calvin that Shirley had died and is overcome by grief and regret that she didn't treat her mother right during her last days.
-Days later, they have a funeral service for their mother and is buried.
+Over time, Shirley's condition worsens and she is rushed to the hospital, where she reveals to her children (sans Kimberly) that she has cancer, tells her family that she loves them and later dies.
+Kimberly arrives and is told by Calvin that Shirley has died.

-At the reception that followed, Madea confronts the family that Shirley was peaceful woman, she tells Sabrina move on with her life and leave Byron alone.
-Madea confronts Byron that he should start taking care of his son and must go legit and get a job so he can provide for his child and warns him if he continues selling drugs, it will lead him to two places, it is either he will end up dead or he will end up back in prison and as soon as that happens, Renee "will be sold to the highest bidder", meaning she will leave Byron for somebody better than him.
-Madea then tells Sabrina and Byron that they need to start working together on raising their child.
-She then reveals that Kimberly was raped by her paternal uncle when she was 12, resulting her having a baby at 13 (meaning that Byron was conceived through rape).
-That explains why she has so much bitterness and anger towards her family, Calvin, C.J. and herself.
-Madea tells Kimberley that she has to forgive her uncle so she can find peace and that she needs to start treating her husband and son better.
-Kimberley goings upstairs and apologises to Calvin and agrees to get psychological help to fix their marriage and they make peace.
-Byron breaks up with Renee because of her selfish, gold-digging ways, Renee insults him and leaves.
-Later, Madea, Mr. Brown, and Cora appear on Maury to find out if Mr. Brown is in fact Cora's father.
-Madea insists that he is, but it turns out he is not after a brief argument on said issue.
-This shocks Madea, who runs off-stage, sobbing hysterically with Joe laughing at her while watching her on TV.
+Days later, a funeral service is held and Shirley is buried.
+At the repast, Madea intimidates Sabrina to stop hassling Byron, abusing his hard-earned money, and using their child to make his life miserable.
+She then confronts Byron that he should care for his son by getting a stable job, warning him if he continues down the wrong path, he will end up dead or back in prison and that once he goes down, Renee will just move on to the next man with the most money.
+She also tells Sabrina and Byron to settle their differences and start working together on raising their child.
+Madea also reveals that Kimberly was raped by her paternal uncle when she was 12, resulting in her having Byron at 13, and explaining her bitterness and anger towards her family.
+Kimberly has to forgive in order to find peace and to treat her husband and son better.
+She apologizes to Calvin, agreeing to get help to fix their marriage, and they reconcile.
+Taking Madea's words to heart, Byron decides to prioritize his son and breaks up with Renee.

+Madea, Mr. Brown and Cora appear on Maury to find out if Mr. Brown is Cora's father.
+Madea insists so, but, following an argument, it turns out he is not.
+Madea departs in hysterics with Joe at home, watching it unfold on TV.